joshk/scoped-tags/readme.md

 Future enhancements
 -------------------

-- turn TagList into more of a proxy instead of half Array and half beast, similar to ActiveRecord ProxyAssociation
 - add strict and silent scoping on setup (scoped_tags :interests, :strict => true), thus any tag added which is not already in the tags table for that context will be rejected
 - get the instance.context.build method to work correctly